 Summary and conclusions

-- This technique is most commonly applied in kitchens, where it can be used in order to help you cook better, by working in a more organized manner.
+- Mise en place is most commonly applied in kitchens, where it can be used in order to help you cook better and enjoy the cooking process more.

-- Mise en place is especially helpful in tasks that require a high degree of concentration, as preparing everything ahead of time can help you avoid costly errors and distractions.
+- Mise en place is especially helpful in tasks that require a high degree of concentration, where preparing things in advance preparing can help you avoid costly distractions and errors.